-3) Select the slot where the 3102i will be installed.

-In the Current Cards Available pane on the right, double click on Other-Requires I/O Card Type ID.
+- 3) Select the slot where the 3602 will be installed. - 4) In the Current Cards Available pane on the right, double click on "Other-Requires I/O Card Type ID".
+You may have to scroll down to the bottom of the list to see the "Other" card type.